sairum/tcsBU/README.md

 ## Forking

 This software uses [grunt](http://gruntjs.com/) for automation of some tasks (concatenation of javascript files, compression, etc).
 There is an accompanying Gruntfile.js at the base directory.
-After downloading the source code issue the command at the base directory
+After downloading the source code, issue the command at the base directory

 ```
 npm install
 ```

-which will install any dependencies (mostly grunt and plugins) To build the *tcsBU.js* code just do
+which will install any dependencies (mostly grunt and plug-ins).
+To build the *tcsBU.js* code just do

 ```
 grunt